demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Endpoint_Investigation_Plan_README.md

-This playbook uses the EDR and insights data to detect abnormal and malicious activity and includes the following tasks:
+This playbook uses the EDR and insights data to detect abnormal and malicious activity and provide out of the box queries based on:
 * Pre-defined MITRE Tactics
 * Host fields (Host ID)
 * Attacker fields (Attacker IP, External host)